DamienTicer/savr/README.md

 ```

 ### 2. Start the Frontend
-Open a new terminal, navigate to the frontend directory, and start the React application:
+Open another new terminal, navigate to the frontend directory, and start the React application:
 ```bash
 cd frontend
 npm start